cganter/fcVARPRO.jl/README.md

 ## Data availability

-The two-echo data have not been uploaded to the repository, but can provided at reasonable request.
+The two-echo data have not been uploaded to the repository, but can provided upon reasonable request.